near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ### `connect`

-Request visibility for a one or more accounts from the wallet.
-This should explicitly prompt the user to select from their list of imported accounts. dApps should use `getAccounts` once connected to retrieve the list of visible accounts.
+Request visibility for one or more accounts from the wallet.
+This should explicitly prompt the user to select from their list of imported accounts. dApps can use the `accounts` property once connected to retrieve the list of visible accounts.

 > Note: Calling this method when already connected will allow users to modify their selection, triggering the 'accountsChanged' event.